 Standards for Phase I and II Environmental Site Assessments (ESAs) have been established by the American Society for Testing and Materials (ASTM) to address the “All‐Appropriate‐Inquiry” (AAI) aspect to the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).
 CERCLA contains policy and procedures for containing or removing hazardous substances that have been released, and provides guidance for clean-up of abandoned hazardous waste sites.

 The National Environmental Policy Act (NEPA) established national environmental policy for the protection, maintenance, and enhancement of the environment.
-NEPA was developed to prevent or eliminate environmental damage, encourage productive harmony between humans and their environment, protect human health and welfare, and support the understanding of important natural resources and ecological systems.
+NEPA was developed to prevent environmental damage, encourage productive harmony between humans and their environment, protect human health and welfare, and support the understanding of important natural resources and ecological systems.

 As required by the Clean Water Act, the US Environmental Protection Agency has granted authority to each state to maintain a permitting program for stormwater discharges associated with construction activities.
 For example, a KPDES KYR10 Permit is required in Kentucky, an NPDES Stormwater General Permit is required in Tennessee, and a Rule 5 Permit for Stormwater Discharges is required in Indiana.